allenfallen/tower-of-hanoi/README.md

 Disks are numbered 1 to N in order from largest to smallest, and there are R rods.

 ### 3 rods
-While continually iterating from rod 1 to R until the end rod is full,
+While continuously iterating from rod 1 to R until the end rod is full,
  1. Check the disk number on top of the rod
- 2. Even-numbered disks move left, and odd-numbered disks move right (if possible)
+ 2. If possible, move the disk left if it is an even number, or right if it is an odd number
- 3. If the disk can be moved, it cannot be moved again until different disk is moved.
+ 3. If the disk is moved, it cannot be moved again until different disk is moved.

 The optimal number of moves is 2^N - 1.